Find out how to apply for your bursary and send supporting evidence.

 You don't need to create a new BOSS account when you reapply for your bursary.
 Log in to your existing account and follow the steps.

-Don’t apply on BOSS if:
+Do not apply on BOSS if:

 - you’re studying on a Social Work course – go to Social Work Bursaries to apply.
-NB Social work students on a joint discipline course for example, combined with Nursing, can still apply through BOSS.

 Don't forget to have a look at our help and guidance section to assist when completing your applications.